 Grub Customizer gives you graphical control over your GRUB2 bootloader without editing configuration files manually.
-Whether you need to change the default boot entry for a dual-boot system, adjust boot timeouts, or customize your bootloader’s appearance with themes and background images, Grub Customizer provides an intuitive interface that makes these tasks straightforward.
+Whether you need to change the default boot entry for a dual-boot system, adjust boot timeouts, or customize your bootloaderโs appearance with themes and background images, Grub Customizer provides an intuitive interface that makes these tasks straightforward.
+By the end of this guide, you will have Grub Customizer installed and ready to manage your boot menu, reorder entries, and apply visual customizations.

 Update Linux Mint System